By Tim Hepher

 "It is being discussed.
 It is one of the options in the mix," said an industry source briefed on the plans.

-Airbus said it had nothing to add to recent comments made by a senior marketing executive, Crawford Hamilton, who told Air Insight website there was no immediate need to revamp the A330.
+Airbus said it had nothing to add to recent comments made by a senior marketing executive, Crawford Hamilton, who told Air Insight website there was no immediate pressure to revamp the A330.
 Airbus holds its annual news conference on Monday.

 CONCERNS OVER RESOURCES